 Editor’s note: This is part three in a series on the healing blessings of family history based on Elder Dale G. Renlund’s April 2018 general conference talk “Family History and Temple Work: Sealing and Healing.”
+Read more in part one and part two.
 If you or someone you love is struggling with suicide or abuse, please visit the Church’s Life Help website or talk to a professional counselor.

 One afternoon about three and a half years ago, Camaron Perkins received a phone call she will never forget.
 Her father — her “rock” and “spiritual giant” — had died by suicide after psychological reactions from ending a medication.

 “In that moment, my world shattered into a million tiny little pieces,” said Perkins, a mother of four and member of The Church of Jesus Christ of Latter-day Saints who lives in Queen Creek, Arizona.
 “It was the most unnerving, unsettling feeling I have ever felt in my life.”

 The pain she felt was difficult to describe with words.
 More than anything, she wanted her father to know she still loved him.
 “I just wanted to say … ‘I need you to know that I love you, no matter what.
 This has not changed my love for you whatsoever. … This is hard, but we’ll be OK.’”

 A few weeks later, as reality sank in and she continued to process her feelings, Perkins said she had a distinct impression: “Don’t let this one moment in time define your father.
 That’s not who he is.
 That’s not who he was. … You’ve got to find a way to define his life and celebrate his life.”

 Perkins said a thought came to start adding memories to her father’s profile in the FamilySearch Family Tree App.
 She added picture after picture, story after story.
 Memories from her childhood came flooding back.